floriansp/repomate/README.md

     repomate -A package.deb -s squeeze

-Rublish all packages from the staging area.
+Publish all packages from the staging area.
 That means they will be linked to production

     repomate -P